-2.7.1 Looking ahead, what are the new and emerging [digital technologies and trends] [telecommunications/ICTs] that ITU membership considers to be key enablers of the global transition to the digital economy?
-Given the inter-connections or -dependencies in the use and deployment of such [technologies] [telecommunications/ICTs], what is the role that policy-makers and other stakeholders can play in fostering an enabling environment that creates an agile ecosystem to enable their sustainable use?
+2.7.1 Looking ahead, what are the new and emerging telecommunications/ICTs that ITU membership considers to be key enablers of the global transition to the digital economy?
+Given the inter-connections or -dependencies in the use and deployment of such telecommunications/ICTs, what is the role that policy-makers and other stakeholders can play in fostering an enabling environment that creates an agile ecosystem to enable their sustainable use?